All our policies and key documents (such as our Pupil Premium Strategy Statement) can be found at yateleyschool.net/policies.

 Please find below key information about school life here at Yateley School.
 If we can help further, please contact the school office.

 In 2013 we introduced a Bring Your Own Device (BYOD) scheme.
-Over the last four years the scheme has continued to grow across the year groups so that all students will have a device as part of their every day school equipment.
+Over the years the scheme has continued to grow across the year groups so that all students will have a device as part of their every day school equipment.

 Every Child Matters

 Although Yateley is a large school, every student is valued as an individual.
 Students are placed into tutor groups and these are within ‘houses’.
 In charge of each House is a Head of House and an Assistant Head of House who will oversee your child’s progress through the school.

 We encourage participation, helpfulness and achievement through awarding House points or commendations.
 House points are awarded for good answers in class, acts of helpfulness, supporting school activities and of course, good work.
 For excellent work and success in school activities, a commendation can be awarded.